bakdata/ci-templates/actions/tag-and-release/README.md

   - name: Release to (Test)PyPI
     uses: bakdata/ci-templates/actions/tag-and-release@main
     with:
-      tag: 1.0.0
+      tag: "1.0.0"
-      release-title: "This should be the title for the github release"
+      release-title: "This should be the title for the GitHub release"
-      release-body: "This should be on the text part of the github release"
+      release-body: "This should be on the text part of the GitHub release"
 ```